adamjorr/kbbq/README.md

 ## quickstart

-`kbbq --threads 6 --genomelen 3000000000 --coverage 30 input.fastq > recalibrated.fastq`
+`kbbq --threads 6 --genomelen NUM_BASEPAIRS --coverage COVERAGE INPUT.fq > RECALIBRATED.fq.gz`

+For example, use `--genomelen 1000000 --coverage 20` for a 1 megabase region sequenced to a depth of 20X.
+If the coverage is not provided, `kbbq` will take an extra pass through the data to estimate it.
+If the genome length is not provided, it can be estimated using the headers in a BAM file, but it will fail with FASTQ input.

-`kbbq` accepts reads in SAM/BAM or FASTQ format.
+`kbbq` accepts reads in SAM/BAM or FASTQ format, gzipped or not.
 It will automatically detect the format of the input.
 If the input is SAM/BAM, none of the alignment information is used; it is merely supported for convenience.
+The output will be gzipped.

 ## options